You Might Need Even More Vitamin D As You Age — Here's How To Tell

-"As we age our cutaneous production, or the skin synthesis, goes down naturally," mbg's director of scientific affairs Ashley Jordan Ferira, Ph.D., RDN, says on the mindbodygreen podcast.
+"As we age, our cutaneous production, or the skin synthesis, goes down naturally," mbg's vice president of scientific affairs Ashley Jordan Ferira, Ph.D., RDN, says on the mindbodygreen podcast.
 That skin synthesis process is how we get vitamin D from the sun: The sunshine hits exposed skin and, after a few conversion steps, creates vitamin D3.
 As Ferira notes, this process simply slows as you grow older, so your skin doesn't create as much of the sunshine vitamin.

 What to do about it.